apache/solr-operator/docs/solr-cloud/solr-cloud-crd.md

 kubectl get secret <CLOUD>-solrcloud-security-bootstrap -o jsonpath='{.data.solr}' | base64 --decode
 ```

+You can safely delete the bootstrap secret, provided you've captured the `admin` password, after your SolrCloud deploys with the bootstrapped `security.json`.
+However, this will trigger a rolling restart across all pods as the `setup-zk` initContainer definition changes.

+#### k8s-oper user

 The operator makes requests to secured Solr endpoints as the `k8s-oper` user; credentials for the `k8s-oper` user are stored in a separate secret of type `kubernetes.io/basic-auth`
 with name `<CLOUD>-solrcloud-basic-auth`.
 The `k8s-oper` user is configured with read-only access to a minimal set of endpoints, see details in the **Authorization** sub-section below.
 Remember, if you change the `k8s-oper` password using the Solr security API, then you **must** update the secret with the new password or the operator will be locked out.